Free Video LUTs for Easy Color Grading

 This list includes free cinematic LUTs and free conversion LUTs for Premiere Pro, Davinci Resolve, Final Cut Pro, and After Effects.
 And don’t forget to check out the 10 FREE VIDEO LUTs we’re giving away at the bottom of the article.

-And if you’re using After Effects, make sure to check out our list of the Best After Effects Plugins.
+And if you’re using After Effects, make sure to check out this list of the Best After Effects Plugins.

 LUT stands for “look-up table”, and means that a LUT transforms color input values to different output values based on a calculation.
 In simpler terms, a LUT is a preset color grade for your video that can be applied to your footage during filming or in post production.
 There are also many types of LUTs that can be used for many different purposes.